AmyE29/learning-journal/README.md

 For me growth mindset is not being afraid to try new things, I can grow by trial and error.

 ## ***What keeps me in growth mindset***
-1. Not being afraid to try new things
+1. Not being afraid to try new things - Signing up for this course
-2. Failure is not an obstacle, it's a learning experience
+2. Failure is not an obstacle, it's a learning experience -
-3. Look to others for help and not feel threatend by them
+3. Look to others for help and not feel threatened by them
+4. Putting in the effort even when I want to give up

 ### About Me